qutip/qutip-tutorials/tutorials-v5/time-evolution/023_v5_paper-mesolve.md

 ### Solver and Integrator Options

 Another change in QuTiP v5 is that the `options` argument takes a standard Python dictionary.
-This should increase future felxibility and allow different solvers to provide individual sets of options more easily.
+This should increase future flexibility and allow different solvers to provide individual sets of options more easily.
 The complete list of options can be found in the online documentation for each solver.

-As an example of frequently used options, we show `store_states`, determining whether the output should include the system state at each time step and `store_final_state` determening the same but for the final state.
+As an example of frequently used options, we show `store_states`, determining whether the output should include the system state at each time step, and `store_final_state`, determining the same but for the final state.
-`method` is another common option, specifying the ODE integration method as well as its specific options.
+`method` is another common option, specifying the ODE integration method.
-Also shown here are `atol` to control the precision (absolute tolerance), `nsteps` controls the maximum number of steps between two time steps and `max_step` giving the maximum allowed integration step of the default Adams ODE.
+Specific options related to the numeric integration depend on the chosen method; here, we show `atol` controlling the precision (absolute tolerance), `nsteps` controlling the maximum number of steps between two time steps, and `max_step` giving the maximum allowed integration step of the default Adams ODE integration method.

 ```python
 options = {"store_states": True, "atol": 1e-12, "nsteps": 1e3, "max_step": 0.1}